theyellowpsyduck/bip-dashboard/README.md

 ## How does it work?

-The dashboard frontend accepts two data sources: a list of users profiles and a list of content i.e. all tweets in the community organized and combined into one tweet per day.
+The dashboard frontend accepts data sources and displays the tweets.

-This way for each day the dashboard can be viewed.
+The first data source will be a file containing user account information.
+Second file will contain a list of tweets made by users in a given day.

+## Future plans

+ - [ ] AI filtering of irrelvant content
+ - [ ] Track a users building journey across weeks and months
+ - [ ] Adding product demos at various checkpoints
+ - [ ] Intelligent search for relevant content